owenear/nfstats/README.md

 <p><img src="docs/images/add_host.png" width="800" /></p>

 2. Go to the "System" tab and specify the parameters.
-"History (days)" - how long the speed data will be stored in the DB and collectors data on a disk.
+ - "History (days)" - how long the speed data will be stored in the DB and collectors data on a disk.
     It's depends on the netflow collector settings and the amount of data it receives from the devices.
+ - "Logging Output" - select 'console' to logging to a web server standart output (by default), select 'file' to logging to a particular file.
 <p><img src="docs/images/system.png" width="800" /></p>

 3. Go to the "Interface" tab, click the the "Read SNMP data" and add interface information to the db (Only interfaces with a configured "description" are displayed)